United Technologies Corporation, incorporated in Delaware in 1934, provides high-technology products and services to the building systems

 Pratt & Whitney is among the world's leading suppliers of aircraft engines for the commercial, military, business jet and general aviation markets.

-Pratt & Whitney Global Services provides maintenance, repair and overhaul services, including the sale of spare parts, as well as
+Pratt & Whitney also provides fleet management services and aftermarket maintenance, repair and overhaul services, including the sale of spare parts

 The development of new engines and improvements to current production engines present important growth opportunities.
-Pratt & Whitney is under contract with the U.S. Air Force to develop the F135 engine, a derivative of Pratt & Whitney's F119-PW-100 engine (used on the F-22 Raptor), to power the single-engine F-35 Lightning II aircraft being developed by Lockheed Martin.
+Pratt & Whitney is under contract with the U.S. Government's F-35 Joint Program Office to develop, produce and sustain the F135 engine, a derivative of Pratt & Whitney's F119 engine, to power the single-engine F-35 Lightning II aircraft being developed by Lockheed Martin.

 Financial results for United Technologies' Pratt & Whitney segment were as follows: